agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >than the growth rate for all occupations (11%).

 It should be easy as even humanities and science people have done it by their own.
-Demonstrating strong interest in programming will help.
+Demonstrating strong interest in programming seems to help.

-Working in NL/Europe:
+- Working in NL/Europe:

 	- Chance of getting into software company (within 1-2 years) (90%)
 	- Chance of learning the skills of being google worthy in Europe (85%)
 	- Chance of getting into top tech companies in Europe in 5 years (other factors) (80%)
 	- Total: 61.2%

-Working in US:
+- Working in US:

 	- All of the above chances: 61.2%

 	- Chance of getting an L1 (65%)

 	We use the same chance as used earlier for getting an L1 visa transfer to the US.

 **Impact**

 SE for DW: At the end of the day I don't expect to become a computer scientist in MIRI.
-I think this is very hard and for the brightest of minds who have been working on programming for ever, for people who have been doing computer science for as long as they lived.
-I am only now starting and I suspect I am very far from getting close.
+I think this is very hard and for the brightest of minds who have been working on programming forever, for people who have been doing computer science for as long as they lived.
+I am only now starting and I suspect I am very far from getting close to any form of research.
 And that is why I consider this profession as ETG and that's it.
 Also it doesn't seem to be building skills for direct working I think.
 Especially that of an analyst, or a management person.
 I could be a web developer and develop apps for EAO's, but I don't at this moment see this taking off in that direction.

-Assuming I start with a salary of 120 k at google in the next 5 years.
+Assuming I start with a salary of 120 k at google in the next 5 years and

 - with an increase in salary of 4%
 - with an increase in salary of 2% after age, 50
-- inflation of 2%
+- every 5 year increase of 10%
 - cost of life at 4k$
-- every 5 year increase of 10%
+- inflation of 2%

-Can save about ~360 people.
+One can save about ~360 people.
 In addition I could work on some advocacy, and direct work due to the available time.
 There is possibility to do more, by working remotely say from Thailand.
 Working lesser hours on work and on other side projects.
-This can ensure saving even more money.
+This can ensure saving even more money and donating it.

 **Further readings**